ChenZ0912/GoBert/server/README.md

 ## GraphQL, MongoDB and Express
-- add a config.js file of the format config.js
+- add a config.js file of the format with the following content.
+This role has a read only access to the database.
+If you need write access, please contact me directly. config.js
 ```
 module.exports = {
-	MONGODB: 'mongodb url'
+	MONGODB: 'mongodb+srv://dbreader:dbreader@courseapi-ujwvo.mongodb.net/nyu?retryWrites=true&w=majority'
 }
 ```
 - npm i